lvgl/lvgl/docs/get-started/platforms/nxp.md

 #### Basic configuration:
   - Select NXP PXP engine in lv_conf.h: Set `LV_USE_GPU_NXP_PXP` to 1
   - Enable default implementation for interrupt handling, PXP start function and automatic initialization: Set `LV_USE_GPU_NXP_PXP_AUTO_INIT` to 1
-  - If `FSL_RTOS_FREE_RTOS` symbol is defined, FreeRTOS implementation will be used, otherwise bare metal code will be included
+  - If `SDK_OS_FREE_RTOS` symbol is defined, FreeRTOS implementation will be used, otherwise bare metal code will be included

 #### Basic initialization:
   - If `LV_USE_GPU_NXP_PXP_AUTO_INIT` is enabled, no user code is required; PXP is initialized automatically in `lv_init()`